 The Luckin vs. Starbucks fight is accelerating, both in terms of stores opened and hype.
-Luckin is rapidly positioning for an IPO.
+Luckin has IPO’d.
 And Tim Horton’s is jumping into the China coffee biz.

 What is going on?